We have come a long way since the original release of the OctoPerf On-Premise Infra 30 months ago.

 Providers and Agents

-Now that you have installed and configured the OctoPerf server, we will look into what you can do to install load generators or as we call them on premise agents.
+Now that you have installed and configured the OctoPerf On-Premise Infra, we will look into what you can do to install load generators or as we call them On-Premise Agents.

 But first we must create a provider.
-Providers are groups of similar machines on which you can install your on premise agents.
+Providers are groups of similar machines on which you will install your On-Premise agents.

 Each provider can have its own settings in terms of how many concurrent users can be placed per host:

 You can create as many providers as you want, for example to deal with different types of machines.
 Or to provision more or less concurrent users per machine.

 Note that you can also create regions inside a provider, this way you can attach On-Premise agents to different regions inside the same provider to differentiate them during your tests.

 Regions have coordinates that we use for display on the runtime screen: